marcelinojackson-org/Snowflake.RunSQLAction/README.md

 # Snowflake.RunSQLAction

-A GitHub Action that runs a single SQL statement against Snowflake and returns JSON.
+A GitHub Action that runs a single SQL statement against Snowflake and returns CSV or can upload the results as an artifact.

 ## Inputs & Environment